Unit Price Calculator

 - Unit price

-- Price expressed per comparable unit, such as per oz, per 100 g, or per count.
+- Price expressed per comparable amount, such as per oz, per 100 g, per L, or per count.

 - Effective price

-- Shelf price after the shared discount and shared checkout fee are applied.
+- Shelf price after the shared discount and shared checkout fee are included.

 - Normalized size

-- Package quantity converted to the selected comparison unit.
+- Package quantity converted to the selected comparison unit after pack count and usable amount are applied.

 - Break-even shelf price

-- The highest shelf price another package size can have while matching the best unit rate.
+- The highest shelf price another package size can have while matching the current lower unit rate.

 References: